 Improve, Personalise and Develop the Services

 We use the information we collect to improve and personalise the Services and to develop new ones.
-For example, we use the information to troubleshoot and protect against errors; perform data analysis and testing; conduct research and surveys; and develop new features and Services.
+For example, we use the information to troubleshoot and protect against errors; perform data analysis and testing; conduct research and surveys; and develop new features.
 We also use segmentation to split our players into groups based on their gaming behaviour.
 We do this to help us understand how people use the product and to help us develop our marketing approach, including bonuses and promotions.

 As part of our license, we also have obligations around responsible gaming.
 In order to do this, we employ a system which flags any gambling patterns or behaviours exhibited by a player that could indicate problem gambling.
-When the system flags a player, one of our Responsible gaming team members reviews the account and where necessary will reach out to the player for a discussion on their game play and provide information and advice.
+When the system flags a player, one of our responsible gaming team members reviews the account and where necessary will reach out to the player for a discussion on their game play and provide information and advice.

 Third Party Websites

 No third party is permitted to link any other Website to our Website without obtaining our prior written consent.